codepath/android_guides/Navigation-and-Task-Stacks.md

 While the concept of using intents to launch activities should already be familiar to you, let's take a second to explore how launching new activities works and how this navigation is managed.

-As we navigate around our app (or even between apps), Android is maintaing a **task stack** which tracks each step in the user's history.
+As we navigate around our app (or even between apps), Android is maintaining a **task stack** which tracks each step in the user's history.
 A **task** is a collection of activities that users interact with when performing a certain job.
 The activities are arranged in a stack (the "back stack"), in the order in which each activity is opened.
+By default, your activities in your app are organized as part of the same **task affinity group**.

 ### Understanding the Task Stack